apache/dolphinscheduler/docs/docs/en/guide/task/sql.md

 ## Notice

 Pay attention to the selection of SQL type.
 If it is an insert operation, need to change to "Non-Query" type.

+To compatible with long session,UDF function are created by the syntax(CREATE OR REPLACE)